 But, there’s a drawback to the Autumn season.
 Our skin becomes dry and dull.
 And, this doesn’t happen because it’s so much cooler outside, it happens because we turn the heat on inside, and as cozy as it may feel, it also dehydrates our skin.

-The great news is, you don’t have to settle for less than radiant looking skin no matter what the weather throws at you!
-Today, we’re going to talk about what you can do to get healthy, glowing skin all year round!
+The good news is, you don’t have to settle for less than radiant looking skin no matter the weather!
+And, today, we’re going to talk about 2 ways to get radiant looking skin in the Fall.

-Here is why this step is so very important: If you don’t exfoliate regularly, it’s impossible for your moisturizer to make it’s way through the dead skin to the new which is both a waste of 2 things we find rare these days; time and money.
+Why is exfoliation so important?
+If you don’t exfoliate regularly, it’s impossible for your moisturizer to make it’s way through the dead skin to the new which is both a waste of 2 things we find rare these days; time and money.

-As the seasons change, so does the needs of our skin, so the products that worked for you during the summer might not cut it this time of year.
-Your skin may require more moisture during this time of year.
-How do you know you need to switch out your products?
-By listening to your skin, and giving it what it asks of you.
+As the seasons change, so do the needs of our skin.
+This sometimes means the products that worked for you during the summer might not cut it this time of year.
+You may find your skin might require more moisture during cooler months.

-If it appears unusually dry and tight after using your cleanser, the product you’re using may be too harsh for your skin, stripping away the natural (good) oil it needs to stay plump and hydrated.
+And, how do you know this?
+If your skin appears unusually dry and tight after using your cleanser, what you’re using may be too harsh for your skin.
+It might actually be stripping away the natural (good) oils it needs to stay plump and hydrated.

-Consider the foundation you use.
-If you’re using a type that tackles oil, it will rob your skin of moisture, even if you’re using skincare products for dry skin.
-Dry skin loving options like KmS Mineral Perfecting BB Cream, or Select Botanical Mineral Foundation were created specifically for dry skin and contain ingredients that prevent moisture loss.
+It may also be time to change your foundation, especially if you normally wear an oil control foundation.
+Dry skin loving options like KmS Mineral Perfecting BB Cream, or Select Botanical Anti-Aging Foundation were created specifically for dry skin and contain ingredients that prevent moisture loss.